yomimono/chamelon/README.md

 Sure, if you want. `littlefs` is released under the ISC license (like many MirageOS libraries and its core tooling).
 Prospective users are encouraged to remember that THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE.

-# why would I use it over other solutions?
+# why would I use it over other MirageOS filesystem implementations?

 Good question.
 I'm using it because I didn't want to end up using an unmaintained filesystem implementation or maintaining someone else's filesystem implementation.
 Obviously that's not going to apply to you (or if it does, you're unlikely to decide `littlefs` is the right choice).

+# how do I thank you for writing and maintaining this software?

+[Directly with money](https://ko-fi.com/yomimono), by [donating to a 501c3](https://www.freedom-inc.org/index.php?page=Support-Us) that does important work in my community, or by writing a nice [e-mail](mailto:maintenance at identity-function dot com).